-Objectives for Reading in Year 1
+Objectives for Reading in Year 2

-- 1. identify and recognise the shapes of the letters in the alphabet. - 2. recognise and sound out with support beginning, medial and final sounds in a word. - 3. blend phonemes. - 4. segment phonemes. - 5. understand the main idea of very simple phrases and sentences. - 6. understand specific details and information in simple longer texts. - 7. guess the meaning of unfamiliar words from clues provided by other known words and by context. - 8. use with some support familiar print and digital resources to check meaning. - 9. read and enjoy fiction / non-fiction and other suitable print and digital texts of interest.
+- 1. identify, recognise and name the letters of the alphabet. - 2. recognise and sound out with some support beginning, medial and final sounds in a word. - 3. blend phonemes. - 4. segment phonemes. - 5. understand the main idea of simple sentences. - 6. understand specific information and details of simple sentences. - 7. reread a word, phrase or sentence to understand meaning. - 8. ignore unknown words in order to understand a phrase or sentence. - 9. use a picture dictionary to find, list and categorise words from Year 2 topics and themes. - 10. read and enjoy simple print and digital games at sentence level.